About Our Grants

 Light of the North Cultural Grants

 The Light of the North Fund supports projects that celebrate and strengthen Franco-American culture across New England.
-Through this fund, we recommend grants to nonprofit organizations working to preserve language, heritage, food traditions, and community life rooted in the French-Canadian experience.
+Through this fund, we recommend grants to nonprofit organizations and similar individuals working to preserve language, heritage, food traditions, and community life rooted in the French-Canadian experience.
 Our goal is simple: help bring the stories, traditions, and spirit of Franco communities into public life for a new generation.

 Applications are welcome from:

-• Nonprofit organizations
+Nonprofit organizations

-• Community groups
+Community groups

-• Schools and educational programs
+Schools and educational programs

-• Cultural organizations
+Cultural organizations

-• Independent organizers or artists
+Independent organizers or artists

 Projects should take place in the United States and demonstrate a clear public benefit.